 Epson printers are prized for their excellent design and print quality.
-However, there are occasions when users might encounter various issues, one of which is the Epson Printer in error state.
-There are a number of things that can cause this, and below are a list of solutions that you can try to resolve.
+However, there are occasions when users might encounter various issues, one of which is the Epson printer in error state.
+There are a number of things that can cause this, and below is a list of solutions that you can try to resolve.

 What is the Epson Printer in Error State?

 To fix this issue, you must first understand it.
 The Epson Printer in error state is the result of a glitch where the printer will not be able to print out images or documents.
 This most often comes from either hardware problems or connectivity issues.

 Therefore, it is first recommended to verify that the printer is actually on and connected to the computer either by cable or wireless connection.
 Epson printers might also display this error if a paper jam occurs, or the 000043 error code.
 So you’ll also want to open your printer’s door and then check the status of the paper to determine if a jam has occurred.

 Correcting the Epson Printer in Error State for Windows 10

 Windows 10 users will want to use the following steps to remove this error:

 Step 1: Deactivate the printer and then disconnect its power adapter from your electrical wall socket.